-Example 3.3. example_database_load
+Example 3.2. example_database_load

-Our initial sample application loads database information from several flat files.
+Our initial sample application will load database information from several flat files.
 To save space, we won't show all the details of this example program.
 However, as always you can find the complete implementation for this program here: